 When entering a roundabout, a driver must give way to any vehicle in the roundabout and any tram that is entering or approaching the roundabout.
-In many cases, this will mean giving way to vehicles approaching from the right.
-However in some cases, a vehicle may have entered the roundabout ahead of the driver from the left, and the driver will have to give way to this other vehicle.
+In many cases, this will mean giving way to vehicles already in the roundabout on your right.
+However in some cases, such as smaller roundabouts, vehicles who have entered to the left or the opposite side of the roundabout may mean you cannot safely enter and have to give way as they are already in the roundabout.

 When entering a roundabout, it is not compulsory to come to a complete stop, unless it is done to avoid a collision.
 Roundabouts are meant to flow, and stopping unnecessarily is hazardous.

 Once in the roundabout, a driver must give way to a tram, or a bus travelling along tram tracks that is in, entering or approaching the roundabout.